cs1302uga/cs1302-tutorials/unix/README.rst

 Required Setup
 --------------

-Before you continue, you need to make sure that your computer is setup to follow along with the tutorial.
+Before you continue, you need to make sure that your computer is setup so that you can follow along with the tutorial.
 If you are using a Windows computer or a Mac, then please follow the instructions below that best match your computer's operating system.

 * `Setup on macOS <https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/MacOS.md>`__
 * `Setup on Windows 10 <https://github.com/cs1302uga/cs1302-exercises/blob/master/misc/Windows10.md>`__